richardstabone/SmartThings/Icons/readme.txt

-This folder contains all the icons Iuse in my SmartApps & DTH
+This folder contains all the icons I use in my SmartApps & DTH